Celebrating New Year's Eve in Madrid and how we got it wrong by JetSettingFools.com

 Getting To Madrid, Spain

-Madrid is well-connected to major cities around the world; there are several direct flights to Madrid from the United States (even in winter).
-To find the best deals on flights, we recommend using SkyScanner – but first, read our Tips on Booking the Best Flights for Cheap
+Madrid is well-connected to major cities around the world; there are several direct flights to Madrid (MAD) from the United States (even in winter).
+To find the best deals on airfare, we recommend using SkyScanner – but first, read our Tips on Booking Flights for Cheap

 Where To Stay in Madrid

-Visitors spending New Year’s Eve in Madrid will find that the best accommodations get booked early.
-To find the best hotels at the best rates, use our Guide to Booking Hotels – then start your search on Booking.com
+Those spending New Year’s Eve in Madrid will find that the finest accommodations get booked very early.
+To find top hotels at great rates, use our Guide to Booking Hotels – then start your search like we do, at Booking.com

 What To Pack for Madrid

-The weather in Madrid in wintertime is fairly mild, but it does get cold at night.
+The weather in Madrid in wintertime is typically mild, but it does get quite cold at night.
 If you plan on celebrating New Year’s Eve Madrid in the main square, be sure to pack layers of warm clothes in your backpack or suitcase.
-You can find all of our advice on our Travel Packing Tips blog page – and grab your FREE Packing Checklist here
+You can find all of our advice on our Travel Packing Tips page – also grab your FREE Packing Checklist

 Start planning your trip to Spain!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more travel advice?
+Head over to our Travel Planning Page for more tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com